Embrace curiosity, learn to communicate, and release resentment with work that honors your connection and your complexity.

 Couples therapy (and relationship counseling in general) is not effective unless all parties are equally willing, motivated and invested in the process.

 Couples therapy can be disruptive in so far as it tends to bring to the surface sensitive issues that need expression in order to be resolved.
-If there is any physical violence in your relationship, please seek individual treatment instead.
+If there is any physical violence in your relationship, please seek individual therapy instead.